VPS Benchmark Test: 8 Affordable Servers Compared (2021)

 I selected Blowfish for John-the-ripper.

-The memory test had a different winner depending on the number of threads.
+The memory test had a different winner depending on thread count.
 With one thread, it was the small Hetzner VPS with the Intel CPU.
-With two threads, it was the Racknerd server, closely followed by the Intel Nuc.
-With four threads, the memory of the Contabo server was able to process the most operations.
+With two threads, the RackNerd server took the lead, closely followed by the Intel NUC.
+With four threads, the Contabo server’s memory processed the most operations.

-The 1blu server achieved the best results in terms of write and read speed.
-Unfortunately, I donβt have a second server with this provider to test whether this was an outlier.
-To make it easier to compare the remaining test results, I have created another diagram without 1blu.
+The 1blu server achieved the best results in write and read speed by a wide margin.
+Unfortunately, I don’t have a second server with this provider to test whether this was an outlier.
+For easier comparison of the remaining results, I created another chart without 1blu.

-Netcupβs root server came a distant second, followed by the Hetzner VPS with the Intel CPU.
-I am surprised at the large gap between the Hetzner VPS with the Intel CPU (CX11) and the Hetzner VPS with the AMD CPU (CPX11), as I would assume that both use the same type of hard disk.
+Netcup’s root server came a distant second, followed by the Hetzner VPS with the Intel CPU.
+I’m surprised by the large gap between the Hetzner VPS with the Intel CPU (CX11) and the Hetzner VPS with the AMD CPU (CPX11), since I’d assume both use the same type of storage.

-Incidentally, I also tried this test on a Raspberry Pi 3B+(Amazon Affiliate Link) with one GB RAM and a 32 GB Samsung Evo Plus MicroSD(Amazon Affiliate Link).
-All results were less than 10 MiB/s, which is why I would not use a Raspberry Pi with a MicroSD card for processes that require many writes, the I/O is too slow.
+I also tried this test on a Raspberry Pi 3B+ (Amazon Affiliate Link) with 1 GB RAM and a 32 GB Samsung Evo Plus MicroSD (Amazon Affiliate Link).
+All results were below 10 MiB/s, which is why I wouldn’t use a Raspberry Pi with a MicroSD card for processes that require many write operations.
+The I/O is simply too slow.

 7zip

-In the 7zip benchmark with only one thread, the Hetzner CP11 server achieved the best results.
+In the 7zip benchmark with only one thread, the Hetzner CX11 server achieved the best results.

-With four threads, the 1blu server was able to extend its lead.
+With four threads, the 1blu server extended its lead even further.

 Geekbench